Skip to main content

 beforeAll(async () => {

-// Create the test environment with UserApi exposed
+// Create the test environment with UserApi as a real dependency

 database = unitRef.get(Database);